MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-real-time-detections-about.md

     > <sup>\*</sup> Microsoft recommends that you use roles with the fewest permissions.
 Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 > [!TIP]
-> End-user spam notifications and system generated email isn't avaialble in Threat Explorer.
-These types of messages are available in Threat Explorer if there's a mail flow rule (also known as a transport rule) to override.
+> End-user spam notifications and system generated messages aren't avaialble in Threat Explorer.
+These types of messages are available if there's a mail flow rule (also known as a transport rule) to override.
 >
 > Audit log entries are generated when admins preview or download email messages.
 You can search the admin audit log by user for **AdminMailAccess** activity.
 For instructions, see [Audit New Search](/purview/audit-new-search).